CallieCalimlim/hello-world/README.md

 # hello-world
-My first go at a project from my CS50 class.
+My first go at a project for my CS50 class.